chuanqisun/htmaa-2025/src/posts/week-09/index.md

 I received feedback that I did too much networking work during Input Device week, so this was an opportunity to add more input device exploration.
 I picked up a rotary encoder from my lab's spare parts bin and started studying its mechanism by watching a [YouTube tutorial](https://www.youtube.com/watch?v=fgOfSHTYeio).

-The rotary encoder works by generating quadrature signals as you rotate the shaft.
-By detecting the phase relationship between the two output signals, you can determine both the direction and speed of rotation.
+The rotary encoder works by generating signals as you rotate the shaft.
+You can determine both the direction and speed of rotation.
 I implemented a basic test program using the Rotary Encoder library.
 My version is simplified from the [full example code](https://github.com/mo-thunderz/RotaryEncoder/blob/main/Arduino/ArduinoRotaryEncoder/ArduinoRotaryEncoder.ino):

 ```cpp
 #include "RotaryEncoder.h"